-In the last five years, web conferencing has become the preferred way to communicate in real-time with colleagues and customers around the world.
-When compared to traditional teleconferencing, web meeting tools like GoToMeeting, WebEx, and Adobe Connect provide a more engaging way to interact through a combination of webcam, screen, and app sharing.
+In the last five years, video conferencing has become the preferred way to communicate in real-time with colleagues and customers around the world.
+When compared to traditional teleconferencing, web meeting tools like Zoom, BlueJeans, GoToMeeting, and Skype For Business provide a more engaging way to interact through a combination of webcam, screen, and app sharing.

 Of course, having the conversation is only part of the job.
 In most cases, reps need to take copious notes and then follow-up by translating them into action items and insights for their team.

-In the last 18 months, sales teams have begun using video in a new way to address this need.
+In the last few years, sales teams have begun using video in a new way to address this need.
 Specifically, they’re using on-demand video and emerging video search technologies to store and recall their web conferences with clients.
-By recording and storing web conferences in a way that makes their content searchable, reps can focus their attention during calls on the discussion at hand rather than scribbling notes, and they gain the confidence of knowing that all of the important information is at their disposal.
+By recording and storing video conferences in a way that makes their content searchable, reps can focus their attention during calls on the discussion at hand rather than scribbling notes, and they gain the confidence of knowing that all of the important information is at their disposal.

-Using the built-in recording features of many web conferencing services (we typically use GoToMeeting here at Panopto), sales people can record the web conference feed, including audio, screenshares, and with some web conferencing tools, web cam feeds.
+Using the built-in recording features of many video conferencing services (we typically use Zoom here at Panopto), sales people can record the web conference feed, including audio, video, and screenshares.
 The rep can then export a standalone video file of the recording.
 Typically this is in the form of an MP4 file.

-Panopto can also record those web conferences by simply capturing everything that appears on the rep’s screen, including what’s inside the web conference.
+Panopto can also record those video conferences by simply capturing everything that appears on the rep’s screen, including what’s inside the web conference.

 Unfortunately, Salesforce and other CRM apps weren’t built to store, manage, and share video content due to its large file sizes and the need to have several different transcoded versions of the video for playback on different laptops, tablets, and smartphones.